 #10.
 Crawlability Errors

-Before a search engine can serve your content to users, that search engine’s bots need to be able to crawl your pages.
+Before a search engine can serve your content to users, that search engine’s bots must be able to crawl your pages.

 You may have a great site, but it goes largely unnoticed if it can’t be crawled or indexed.